 We received over 400 submissions.

-After a series of individual and group reviews of the submissions, 50 final contenders were evaluated by our judges from coast to coast: Dr. Marty Becker, Tom Corwin, Ethan Goldman, Maggie Lawson, Joshua McGuire, Jude McVay, Doug Menuez, Karen Mullarkey, Amy Shojai, Phoebe Smolan, Rick Smolan, Gina Spadafori, Morgan Spurlock, Tracey Stewart, and Mark Ulriksen.
+Our judges for 2016 and 2017 include notable experts in animal welfare, visual storytelling and other relevant fields: Dr. Marty Becker, Tom Corwin, Ethan Goldman, Maggie Lawson, Joshua McGuire, Jude McVay, Doug Menuez, Karen Mullarkey, Amy Shojai, Phoebe Smolan, Rick Smolan, Gina Spadafori, Morgan Spurlock, Tracey Stewart, and Mark Ulriksen.
 See the 2017 Call for Mutual Rescue Stories judges.

 “Eric & Peety” was posted on Valentine’s Day, 2016, as a sample film to encourage submissions for our national Call for Mutual Rescue Stories.
 Since that time, more than 90 million people have viewed the film online and its impact is being felt in countless ways around the globe.
 Best of all, shelter animals are finding loving homes and people’s lives are improving as a result.

 Time, expertise, energy, enthusiasm, ideas, connections, goodwill, financial support, and love—these are ways you can help!
 Give to the Mutual Rescue Fund.

 Our goal is to help local animal shelters and rescue groups everywhere.
 If you would like to screen a Mutual Rescue film at your event, please tell us more about the opportunity.

 We define “rescue animals” as pets who were in need of a home and were adopted, including those from animal shelters and rescue organizations, found abandoned or wounded, removed from a dangerous or abusive environment, or given a new home before they would have ended up homeless or in a shelter.

 Contact your local animal shelter or rescue organization to find out how to help.
 Donating online to the Mutual Rescue Fund is also an excellent way to support shelters and rescue groups across the U.S.